phone: +1 (302) 566-5456

-I build intelligent systems of people and computers, and multidisciplinary teams that make such systems possible.
-My expertise spans machine learning, data visualization, human-computer interaction, software engineering, experiment design, causal inference, economics, and statistics.
+I love building intelligent systems of people and computers, and working with multidisciplinary teams that make those systems possible.
+I draw from broad experience spanning entrepreneurship, product management, machine learning, data visualization, software engineering, human-computer interaction, experiment design, and economics.

 Dissertation: Experimental Studies of Human Behavior in Social Computing Systems

 Open-source: TurkServer, a real-time web platform for conducting online experiments of collective behavior.
 CrowdMapper, a collaborative crisis mapping web app for studying teamwork and collective intelligence (see talk).
-Creator of several widely used packages and active contributor in the OSS web development community (see GitHub).
-Top 2% contributor on StackOverflow.
+Creator of several widely used software packages and active contributor in the OSS web development community.
+Top 1% contributor on StackOverflow.

 Digital Fabrication: CAD/CAM CNC machining, microcontroller programming and circuit design, laser cutting, 3D printing, casting and composites.
 See my work from MIT’s How to Make (Almost) Anything.